mshahzebraza/officeworks/notes/todo/tasks.md

   - The drop down for part-type must be limited in only the options of the relevant category.
   - Standard parts Form should enforce "standard" as a category.
 - ~~**Create A Login Page**.~~
-- Make a function to translate the partIDs as 1-5,7,9,11-15
+- ~~Make a function to translate the partIDs as 1-5,7,9,11-15~~
+- Create a `TXN-entry` component and add header feature to it like in PO & MWO